timoregon/data-structures-practice/README.md

-# Just a bunch of practice stuff for the Data Structures course
+# Practice for the Data Structures course @ OSU

 ## Getting Started
 Luckily, I've already got gcc on my macbook.
 So you can write code as seen in